mbapple/waypoints/README.md

 - [ ] Fix issue where it freezes randomly
 - [X] Ensure all OSM fields are updated when you change location
 - [ ] fix frame rate when zooming on map
+- [ ] Add screenshots and more detailed instructions to README